patvice/ruby_llm/docs/_core_features/streaming.md

 *   How the final accumulated message is handled.
 *   How to integrate streaming with web frameworks like Rails and Sinatra.
 *   How streaming interacts with Tools.
-*   Performance considerations for streaming.
+*   How to capture reasoning/thinking output from supported models.
+*   How to use thinking callbacks for real-time display and persistence.

 ## Basic Streaming